hooh-hooah/hooh-hooah.github.io/tutorials/studio-item.md

 ![](imgs/dryrun.png)

--   Press the "Dry Run" Button inside of the Mod Builder Menu.
+-   Press the "Dry Run" Button inside the Mod Builder Menu.
--   If everything is good, it will not display any message but a nice blip sound.
+-   If everything is good, it will play nice beep sound.
 -   If something went wrong, it will display some dialog and print detailed information to the unity console.
 -   You can open the unity console with the "Ctrl+Shift+C" key anywhere.